The Drive has reported this as “…a lot that goes into making Volvo one of the world’s safest auto brands.”

 Now look again at how the comparable Tesla Model 3 runs an average of 30 deaths PER YEAR.

-And while Nissan delivered its “pilot assist” software (direct competition to Tesla FSD) into over 500,000 vehicles, including the LEAF (best all-time selling EV in Norway) it has reported ZERO crashes.
+I’ll say it again: while Nissan delivered its “pilot assist” software (direct competition to Tesla FSD) into nearly 600,000 vehicles, including the best all-time selling EV in Norway (LEAF) it has reported ZERO crashes.

 Volume of cars?
 Sorry, no.